JTech-Labs/MonumentalMountain/Features.md

 * Wand -> Lvl - 80.
 Buffs: +50 Health, +50 Protection, +90 Power, +30 Magic

 ### Single-Use
 These Items you can pick up and use only once (mostly single boosts, like food or potions).
-You can drop these but they will break on the floor and you won't be able to get it back.
+You can drop these but they will break on the floor and you won't be able to get them back.

 - Bread Loaf -> Buffs: +5 Health, +2 Power